sandyavs/mealplanner-wiki/Repository-Management.md

 Github Issues are the primary building block for project management in mealplanner.
 Any work done on the code repository, wiki, documentation and any feature requests need to be managed via Issues.
 There will always be a lot of work to do and therefore a lot of open Issues but the team will decide as a group which are current priorities.
 Team members should work on and complete Issues assigned to them during the weekly backlog grooming before taking on any additional work.
 The team uses Zenhub for managing the status and assignment of Issues and the specifics will be reviewed in each meeting.

-Issues can be created in a couple of ways: via the Github Issues page or in ZenHub, use the Github issues page for all Issue creation to ensure correct template usage.
+Issues can be created in a couple of ways: via the Github Issues page or in Github Projects, use the Github issues page for all Issue creation to ensure correct template usage.

 ## Branch Naming Conventions